San Jose, Costa Rica

 What do expats in San Jose appreciate most about the local culture?

 "Expats in San Jose appreciate the friendly, laid-back atmosphere that pervades the local culture.
 People tend to be open and welcoming to those from other cultures and backgrounds.
 It is also quite common to see people from all walks of life coming together to enjoy events and festivals.
 The local cuisine is varied and delicious, and the quality of produce is excellent.
 Costa Rica's natural beauty is another major draw for expats; the nation boasts impressive beaches, rainforests, national parks, and volcanoes.
-Costa Ricans also take great pride in their rich cultural heritage, which includes a wide array of incredible archaeological sites, picturesque colonial cities, and vibrant indigenous communities," remarked one expat living in San Jose, Costa Rica, Costa Rica.
+Costa Ricans also take great pride in their rich cultural heritage, which includes a wide array of incredible archaeological sites, picturesque colonial cities, and vibrant indigenous communities," wrote one member in San Jose, Costa Rica.

 What do expats find most challenging?